arpande97/arpande97/README.md

 - Check out my portfolio as well while you're here: https://arpande97.github.io/PersonalWebsite/
 - 🌱 I’m currently preparing for a AWS certification and you can check out a project I did while trying to practice that.
 Check it out: https://github.com/arpande97/ConsistentHashing
 - 👯 I’m looking to collaborate and look for any Software Development projects that will make me learn something new.
-- 🤔 I’m looking for help with finding internships/ full time offers and enhance my profile.
 - 📫 How to reach me: Drop me an email: apande1@student.gsu.edu

 - UPDATE: I got my AWS Certified Cloud Practitioner certification: https://www.credly.com/badges/8593c66e-a404-4e6d-9206-948cd07a1d7b/linked_in_profile